-It is recommended that two people are involved.
+Without the balancing aid, it is recommended that two people are involved.
 Push/pull the telescope so that it slides backward in the saddle.
 With care, the telescope can be pointed upward and allowed to slide within the saddle.

-- 3) Retighten the saddle. - 4) Check balance and repeat the above as needed, until the Altitude/DEC axis is balanced well enough to not settle with the brake engaged. - 5) Install any other instrumentation (cameras, filter-wheels, finders, focusers, guide-scopes, etc.) that will be part of the system, and then rebalance.
+3) Retighten the saddle.

+4) Check balance and repeat the above as needed, until the Altitude/DEC axis is balanced well enough to not settle with the brake engaged.

+5) Install any other instrumentation (cameras, filter-wheels, finders, focusers, guide-scopes, etc.) that will be part of the system, and then rebalance.